cheshire137/overwatch-counter-picker/README.md

 ### Command-Line Script

 The command-line script will allow you to pass an Overwatch screenshot and determine which hero you should pick.
+It's useful because it produces an image with boxes showing exactly which heroes were detected where.
+So if an upload to the web app doesn't find all the players on a team, run the same image through the command-line script for debugging what it "sees."
 Run with `python -m src.cli`.
-You can pass it the path to an image, e.g.,
-`python -m src.cli sample-screenshots/hero-selection-not-full.jpg`.
+You can pass it the path to an image, e.g., `python -m src.cli sample-screenshots/hero-selection-not-full.jpg`.

 ### How to Install OpenCV